-PSYC 295 Psychological Development across the Lifespan
+PSYC 295 Human Growth and Development across the Lifespan 3 SH

-This courses provides an understanding of the biological, social, emotional, and cognitive changes that all people go through as they move inexorably across the lifespan - from birth to elderhood.
-Students will learn the implications of both theory and research for everyday interactions with people of all ages, and come to have an appreciation for changes that occur within their own lives as they age.
+This course provides an understanding of the biological, social, emotional, and cognitive changes that all people go through as they move inexorably across the lifespan - from birth to elderhood.
+Students will learn the implications of both theory and research for everyday interactions with people of all ages and come to have an appreciation for changes that occur within their own lives as they age.
 (Prerequisite: PSYC 202).